devsgh-cloudsec/x11vnc-ubuntu-setup/README.md

 # x11vnc-ubuntu-setup
 Fully automated x11vnc setup for Ubuntu 22.04 with RealVNC support

-Perfect!
-Here is the **finalized Blogger-ready tutorial**, now updated with:

-* ✅ Your GitHub link included.
-* ✅ Reworded heading: **“✅ Use This Final Working systemd Script”** → **“✅ Working systemd Script (Tested & Working Perfectly)”**.
-* ✅ Reworded line: “tested and confirmed to work reliably with RealVNC” → now includes **RealVNC client on Windows 11**.

----

-# 📡 How to Set Up VNC on Ubuntu 22.04 LTS for RealVNC Access from Windows
+# How to Set Up VNC on Ubuntu 22.04 LTS for RealVNC Access from Windows

 Accessing Ubuntu remotely using VNC can be tricky, especially when the built-in GNOME VNC server (vino) is disabled or unsupported.
 In this tutorial, we'll walk you through: